 Not always though.
 In severe cellulite we may observe both extremely fibrous cellulite AND skin laxity.
 This makes treating hard cellulite even more difficult, leading to a choice between breaking down the fibrosis or tightening up the skin.

-In most cases of fibrous cellulite, fibrous cellulite is a worse visible issue than loose skin, so priority on breaking down cellulite fibrosis makes more sense than tightening up the skin.
+In most cases of fibrous cellulite, cellulite looks worse than loose skin, so priority on breaking down cellulite fibrosis makes more sense than tightening up the skin.

 What causes fibrosis in cellulite and fibrous cellulite?